Germany: How to trigger a snap election – DW – 10/15/2024

 That stalemate paralyzed proceedings, so Brandt sought a solution.
 On June 24, 1972, he stated that "the citizens" had a "right to ensure that legislation does not come to a standstill."
 He also said there was a growing danger "that the opposition will fundamentally refuse to cooperate constructively.
 Therefore, I am announcing that we are seeking new elections."

-Brandt stuck to his plan, nonetheless, and called a vote of confidence on September 20, 1972 — and lost, as he had planned.
+Brandt stuck to his plan and called a vote of confidence on September 20, 1972 — and lost, as he had planned.
 That set the path for the Bundestag's dissolution and new elections, which were held on November 19, 1972.
-Brandt was re-elected as chancellor.
+Brandt was reelected as chancellor.
 The SPD received 45.8% of the vote — its best result to date.
 Voter turnout was the highest ever for Bundestag elections, at 91.1%.

 Helmut Kohl

-Helmut Kohl of the Christian Democratic Union party (CDU) was responsible for the second early Bundestag elections in 1983.
+Helmut Kohl, of the CDU, was responsible for the second early Bundestag elections, in 1983.
 Kohl assumed power following a constructive vote of confidence in the then Chancellor Helmut Schmidt (SPD), in October 1982.
 The majority of parliamentarians had withdrawn their confidence in Schmidt due to differences over his economic and security policy.

-However, because Kohl's Christian-liberal government coalition (CDU/CSU and FDP) came to power through a vote of no confidence and not a general election, Kohl wished for additional legitimacy through a general election.
+Because Kohl's coalition of the CDU/CSU and FDP came to power through a vote of no confidence and not a general election, Kohl wished for additional legitimacy through a general election.
 He called for a vote of confidence, which he, too, deliberately lost on December 17, 1982.
 This resulted in the dissolution of the Bundestag.
 Kohl said at the time, "I opened the way to new elections in order to stabilize the government and obtain a clear majority in the Bundestag."

 Some Bundestag members found that unacceptable and filed a complaint with Germany's Federal Constitutional Court.
 After 41 days of hearings, the Karlsruhe judges approved Kohl's path to new elections by a deliberate vote of no confidence.
 However, they emphasized that a vote of confidence was only permissible during a "genuine" crisis.
 The new elections held on March 6, 1983, confirmed Kohl as chancellor, and his government was able to carry on with a clear majority.